Welcome to breeding season 2014!

 You are watching a pre-recorded livestream of a hawk nest from the 12th-floor window ledge of New York University’s Bobst Library overlooking Washington Square Park.
 The now famous father hawk Bobby will probably be back for another year, with his new mate, Rosie.
 We are eagerly waiting for their return from their winter migration.

-Breeding season 2013 will be the third year of live-streaming on a red-tailed hawks nest outside of the New York University president’s office.
+Breeding season 2014 will be the fourth year of live-streaming on a red-tailed hawks nest outside of the New York University president’s office.
 According to Livestream, more than 1.7 million unique viewers from more than 200 countries observed the day to day lives of these raptors last year alone.

 For a brief synopsis, at the end of breeding season 2011, Bobby’s mate Violet died from complications following surgery to amputate a necrotic foot.
 But a day after she was removed from the park for treatment, a new female, who was named Rosie by viewers, bonded with Bobby, and they since mated.
 Together they raised two chicks.